ethereum/web3.py/docs/providers.rst

         This method is available for listening to websocket responses indefinitely.
-        It is an asynchronous iterator that yields strictly one-to-many (e.g. eth_subscription responses) request-to-response responses from the websocket connection.
-To receive responses for 1-to-1 request-to-response calls, use the standard API for making requests via the appropriate module (e.g. ``block_num = await w3.eth.block_number``)
+        It is an asynchronous iterator that yields strictly one-to-many (e.g. ``eth_subscription`` responses) request-to-response responses from the websocket connection.
+To receive responses for one-to-one request-to-response calls, use the standard API for making requests via the appropriate module (e.g. ``block_num = await w3.eth.block_number``)